-Sometimes a person with dementia can become aggressive – verbally or physically – to those around them.
+Sometimes the behaviour of a person with dementia can change – verbally or physically – to those around them.
 Unfortunately, loved ones and carers are the ones that most often have to deal with this.
 Seek advice and support from the specialists involved in care or ask your GP if they think a referral to your local Community Mental Health Team might be needed.

 After the incident

 - Carry on as normal: draw a line under what happened and try not to bring it up again.
 They may have forgotten what happened and could become upset or distressed if you mention it later.
 Focus on your loved one, not the behaviour that they displayed.

 - Don’t bottle things up: if you’re hurt, angry or upset, it might help to talk through your feelings with others – for example a health professional, family member, counsellor or dementia support worker.